avescodes/twitter-sms/README.markdown

       password: p0n33zR0oL
       phone: 12045555555@text.provider.net
     config:
-      wait: 5
+      per_hour: 12
       keep_alive: true

 This config will cause the script to run forever; sending you the last 5 minutes tweets every 5 minutes.
+(60 / 5 == 12)

 One can also run the script as a cron job; instructions to follow soon...